Yusra230/WorkTrace/README.md

 ### Keeping the Timeline Ordered

-The receipt needs a trustworthy sequence.
+I needed a trustworthy sequence for the receipt.
 The backend assigns an increasing sequence number to every event within a session and reads the timeline in that order.

 ### Separating Context From Evidence

-AI output is useful context, but it is not proof of learner competency.
+I treated AI output as useful context, not proof of learner competency.
 Suggestion and chat events are attributed to the AI.
 The evaluator requires learner-owned anchors for each competency dimension.

 ### Grounding Evaluator Output

-The evaluator must return machine-readable data.
+I needed the evaluator to return machine-readable data.
 The backend validates scores, dimensions, event IDs, unique mappings, and evidence requirements.
 Invalid output is retried once and then rejected without generating a receipt.

 ### Preserving Work When Evaluation Fails

-An evaluator failure does not erase the learner's submitted investigation.
+I made sure an evaluator failure does not erase the learner's submitted investigation.
 The completed submission and follow-up answer remain stored, and the EvaluationTransition provides a retry path.

 ### Keeping the Receipt Backend-Driven

+I kept the receipt backend-driven.
 The frontend renders only the public receipt returned by the backend.
 Scores, evidence mappings, timestamps, and timeline events are not hardcoded in the receipt view.

-## What We Learned
+## What I Learned

 - In an AI-native world, the final answer is only one part of the signal.
 - What a person investigated matters.